danidelvalle/healthchecks-decorator/README.rst

    @healthcheck(url="https://hc-ping.com/<uuid4>", send_diagnostics=True)
    def job_with_diagnostics():
       """Send the returned value in the POST body.
-      The returned value must be a valid input for `urllib.parse.urlencode`, otherwise nothing will be sent.""" return {"temperature": -7}
+      The returned value must be a valid input for `urllib.parse.urlencode`.
+      Otherwise, nothing will be sent."""
+      return {"temperature": -7}